 Eight states have broad ethnic studies standards.
-Idaho's academic standards discuss the challenges that different racial and ethnic groups experienced when settling in Idaho, as well as the experiences of various groups in pre-Civil War U.S. Nevada's social studies standards include the contributions, impacts, and oppression of different racial and ethnic groups in U.S. and Nevada history.
-New Hampshire's K-12 social studies framework asks students to study the contributions of different ethnic groups to the state's history and culture.
-New Jersey's social studies requirements include the contributions of racial and ethnic minorities to the U.S., as well as several more specific standards related to African American history.93 New Mexico's social studies standards include the contributions of various ethnic groups to the U.S. North Carolina's social studies standards include studying the experiences of "minority" and marginalized groups in the U.S. in relation to "the struggle against bias, racism, oppression, and discrimination."95 Texas requires instruction on the contributions and impacts of various ethnic and racial groups in Texas and the U.S., as well as some events of African American history.
-Washington's standards ask students to study the contributions of various ethnic groups to Washington state and U.S. history.97 impact of various ethnic groups, including Latinx and African Americans, on Arizona and the U.S. Florida's standards include a range of standards related to the history and contributions of African Americans, Hispanic Americans, and other groups.
-Maryland's high school U.S. history framework includes standards related to African American, Latinx, and Mexican American history.
-Minnesota's 2011 social studies standards discuss the specific experiences of various ethnic groups, including African and Latino Americans in the context of civil rights and immigrants and refugees from East African, Hispanic, or Latino countries to Minnesota.
-Oklahoma's standards include the contributions of various ethnic groups, including African Americans and Latinos, to the state.
-The integration of ethnic studies into Oregon's social science standards includes the history and perspectives of Americans of African, Chicano/a, Latino/a, and Middle Eastern descent.
-West Virginia's social studies standards include the cultural contributions of Hispanic and African Americans.
-The District of Columbia's standards include the histories of African Americans, Hispanic Americans, and Latino Americans.
+Idaho's academic standards discuss the challenges that different racial and ethnic groups experienced when settling in Idaho, as well as the experiences of various groups in pre-Civil War U.S.90 Nevada's social studies standards include the contributions, impacts, and oppression of different racial and ethnic groups in U.S. and Nevada history.91 New Hampshire's K-12 social studies framework asks students to study the contributions of different ethnic groups to the state's history and culture.
+New Jersey's social studies requirements include the contributions of racial and ethnic minorities to the U.S., as well as several more specific standards related to African American history.
+New Mexico's social studies standards include the contributions of various ethnic groups to the U.S. North Carolina's social studies standards include studying the experiences of "minority" and marginalized groups in the U.S. in relation to "the struggle against bias, racism, oppression, and discrimination."
+Texas requires instruction on the contributions and impacts of various ethnic and racial groups in Texas and the U.S., as well as some events of African American history.
+Washington's standards ask students to study the contributions of various ethnic groups to Washington state and U.S. history.

+Seven other states and the District of Columbia have standards on a range of ethnic studies.
+Arizona's history and social science standards98 include the contributions and impact of various ethnic groups, including Latinx and African Americans,99 on Arizona and the U.S. Florida's standards include a range of standards related to the history and contributions of African Americans, Hispanic Americans, and other groups.
+100 Maryland's high school U.S. history framework includes standards related to African American, Latinx, and Mexican American history.
+101 Minnesota's 2011 social studies standards discuss the specific experiences of various ethnic groups, including African and Latino Americans in the context of civil rights and immigrants and refugees from East African, Hispanic, or Latino countries to Minnesota.
+102 Oklahoma's standards include the contributions of various ethnic groups, including African Americans and Latinos, to the state.
+103 The integration of ethnic studies into Oregon's social science standards includes the history and perspectives of Americans of African, Chicano/a, Latino/a, and Middle Eastern descent.104 West Virginia's social studies standards include the cultural contributions of Hispanic and African Americans.105 The District of Columbia's standards include the histories of African Americans, Hispanic Americans, and Latino Americans.
+106